obaraelijah/teleport-challenge/README.md

 You can run the unit tests with `make test`.

-You can build the `egexec` binary using `make cgexec`.
+You can build the `cgexec` binary using `make cgexec`.
 The resulting binary will be stored in `build/cgexec`  The tests current expect that binary to be available in the `/tmp` directory; you'll have to copy it there manually.